koutselakismanos/argus-io/README.md

 and UART devices directly from the software dashboard or a script.
 - [ ] **Basic Oscilloscope & Voltmeter**: A 2-channel, 0-20V analog front-end
 for visualizing signals and checking power rails.
-- [ ] **Signal Generator**: Multi-channel PWM and square wave generation for stimulating and testing circuits.
 - [ ] **Wireless Connectivity**: A built-in web server hosted on the ESP32
 allows for real-time monitoring and control from a phone or tablet.
 - [ ] **Python Scripting API**: Automate complex testing, characterization,